Riemannian metrics for neural networks I: feedforward networks

-A common way to train the network on a given target value $y$ is by backpropagation.
-Define the backpropagated values $b_i$ (for a given loss function) at each unit $i$ by induction from the output layer:
+\paragraph{Backpropagation.} A common way to train the network on a given target value $y$ is by backpropagation, which amounts to a gradient descent over the parameters $w_{ij}$.
+For a given loss function, define the backpropagated value $b_i$ at each unit $i$ by

-after having, of course, computed the activation levels $a_i$ by forward propagation.
-Then $b_i$ indicates how the loss will react to a given change in the activation of unit $i$:
+so that $b_i$ indicates how we should modify the activities to decrease $\ell$.
+Then the value of $b_i$ satisfy the \emph{backpropagation equations} \cite{RN2} from the output layer:

-for all units $i$ (not only the output layer), so that $b_i$ indicates how we should modify the activities to decrease $\ell$.
-Moreover we have
+where the activation levels $a_i$ have first been computed by forward propagation, and where let $r_j$ stand for the value of the derivative of the activation function at unit $j$: